 As noted by GM, the company sold a total of 26 electric vehicles in the fourth quarter.
 These comprised 25 Chevy Bolts and one Hummer EV pickup truck, reports Teslarati.

-This was quite interesting considering that GM made it a point to announce last month that Hummer EV customer deliveries were already starting, the report said.
+The report said that this was quite interesting considering that GM made it a point to announce last month that Hummer EV customer deliveries were already starting.

 “The first 2022 GMC Hummer EV Pickups have been produced at Factory ZERO, and customer deliveries will now begin,” GM said in a statement last month.